composer/composer/doc/01-basic-usage.md

 php composer.phar install
 ```

+When you run this command, one of two things may happen:

+### Installing Without `composer.lock`

+If you've never run the command before and there is also no `composer.lock` file present,
+Composer simply resolves all dependencies listed in your `composer.json` file and downloads
-This will find the latest version of `monolog/monolog` that matches the
+the latest version of their files into the `vendor` directory in your project.
+(The `vendor`
-supplied version constraint and download it into the `vendor` directory.
-It's a convention to put third party code into a directory named `vendor`.
-In the case of Monolog it will put it into `vendor/monolog/monolog`.
+directory is the conventional location for all third-party code in a project).
+In our
+example from above, you would end up with the Monolog source files in
+`vendor/monolog/monolog/`.
+If Monolog listed any dependencies, those would also be in
+folders under `vendor/`.

 > **Tip:** If you are using git for your project, you probably want to add
 > `vendor` in your `.gitignore`.
 You really don't want to add all of that
-> code to your repository.
+> third-party code to your versioned repository.

-You will notice the [`install`](03-cli.md#install) command also created a
-`composer.lock` file.

-## `composer.lock` - The Lock File

-After installing the dependencies, Composer writes the list of the exact
+When Composer has finished installing, it writes all of the packages and the exact versions
-versions it installed into a `composer.lock` file.
-This locks the project
+of them that it downloaded to the `composer.lock` file, locking the project to those specific
-to those specific versions.
+versions.

-**Commit your application's `composer.lock` (along with `composer.json`)
-into version control.**

-This is important because the [`install`](03-cli.md#install) command checks
-if a lock file is present, and if it is, it downloads the versions specified
-there (regardless of what `composer.json` says).
+### Installing With `composer.lock`

+This brings us to the second scenario.
+If there's already a `composer.lock` file as well as a
+`composer.json` file when you run `composer install`, it means that either you've run the
+`install` command before, or someone else on the project has run the `install` command and
+committed the `composer.lock` file to the project (which is good).

+Either way, running `install` when a `composer.lock` file is present simply resolves and installs
+all dependencies that you've listed in `composer.json`, but it uses the version constraints
+that it finds in `composer.lock` to ensure that the package versions are consistent for everyone
+working on your project.
+The result is that you have all dependencies requested by your
+`composer.json` file, but that they may not all be at the very latest available versions (since
+some of the dependencies listed in the `composer.lock` file may have released new versions since
+the file was created).
+This is by design, as it ensures that your project never breaks because of
+unexpected changes in dependencies.

+### Commit Your `composer.lock` File to Version Control

+Committing this file to VC is important because it will cause anyone who sets
-This means that anyone who sets up the project will download the exact same
+up the project to use the exact same
 versions of the dependencies that you're using.
 Your CI server, production
 machines, other developers in your team, everything and everyone runs on the
 same dependencies, which mitigates the potential for bugs affecting only some